arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

 on host `ldap.arangodb.com` on the default port 389 and executes all searches under the base distinguished name `dc=arangodb,dc=com`.

-If we need a user to read in LDAP here is the exmaple for it:
+If we need a user to read in LDAP here is the example for it:

     --ldap.enabled=true \
     --ldap.server=ldap.arangodb.com \